 Fête juive (1883) was Ane Gyllenberg’s first Schjerfbeck purchase.
 He bought the painting from his friend, art dealer Gösta Stenman, in the 1930’s.
 During the following years, Ane Gyllenberg bought several works by Schjerfbeck, and he even sent her letters to get more information about the paintings.

 Some of the works he bought were exchanged or sold later on, and some were inherited by Signe and Ane Gyllenberg's children.
 In 1977, by the time of the death of both Ane and Signe Gyllenberg, the art collection consisted of 380 works, and 26 of these were works by Helene Schjerfbeck.
 Several works have been acquired since then, and today the museum’s collection boasts a total of 39 paintings, sketches and prints by this remarkable painter.
 The earliest are from the 1870’s and the latest from 1945.
 The latest purchase is the painting Yellow Roses (1942), bought via an auction in autumn 2019.

 Most of our Schjerfbeck paintings are permanently on display in the museum.
 Fête juive (in the picture) still hangs on the same wall as it did during the time when the Gyllenbergs lived in the Villa.

 Book a guided tour by sending e-mail to firstname.lastname@example.org.

 The Gyllenberg collections also include objects and furniture, that were a part of the Villa Gyllenberg interior during Signe and Ane's time.
 The collections include among other things porcelain and silver artifacts, several sets of dishes, chandeliers, mats and furniture.
 Most of the furniture are on display on their original places in the Villa Gyllenberg home museum.

-The Signe and Ane Gyllenberg Foundation's art and object collections have been published on the finna.fi platform.
+The Signe and Ane Gyllenberg Foundation's art, object and book collections have been published on the finna.fi platform.
 Please feel free to browse our collections on Finna via this link.